kittennbfive/free-373/README.md

 Use the webinterface at 192.168.168.55 or .221 if in bootloader mode.

 **How to use?**
 Connect via serial 115200 8N1.
-Plug in a video source and network, wait a few seconds and type `stream start`. <s>Report any bugs here or on IRC even if i am offline.</s> You can report bugs but because nobody seems to care about this old device i don't think i will continue this work.
+Plug in a video source and network, wait a few seconds and type `stream start`. <s>Report any bugs here.</s> You can report bugs but because nobody seems to care about this old device i don't think i will continue this work.

 **How to get rid of this firmware again?**
 Hold the reset button and send any character over serial.
 Wait for the bootloader and reflash original firmware (block2!!) using the webinterface on .221.
 If the firmware crashed power-cycle.
 You can also hold the reset button while power-cycling and keep pressed for a few seconds to go into bootloader mode.